gravitl/netmaker-docs/pro/pro-users.rst

 Users in Netmaker Professional
 =================================
 Netmaker Professional offers advanced user management features.
 The super admin can create users with either a user or admin role.
 Only Admins can access the dashboard, the normal users can use remote access client to join the network through a gateway.
-Admins can add users and assign them to client gateways, which includes managing the user's access to different client gateways.
+Admins can add users and assign them to remote access gateways, which includes managing the user's access to different remote access gateways.

 Here is a breakdown of the different user types and their permissions: